+Year, Semester: 2nd year/1st semester Number of teaching hours: Lecture: 30 Seminar: 15 Practical: 120
-Lecture: The elbow complex.
-Structure of the humero-ulnar and humero-radial articulations; surfaces, axis of motion, joint capsules.

-ligaments and muscle action

-Seminar: Review of the anatomy of the upper

-Practical: Examination: Physical examination of the shoulder and the shoulder girdle; Analysis: Active exercises of the shoulder in different

-Lecture: Structure of the superior and inferior radio-ulnar articulations.
+1st week: Lecture: The elbow complex.
+Structure of the humero-ulnar and humero-radial articulations; surfaces, axis of motion, joint capsules, ligaments and muscle action Seminar: Review of the anatomy of the upper limb Practical: Examination: Physical examination of the shoulder and the shoulder girdle; Analysis: Active exercises of the shoulder in different positions the elbow; Analysis: Active exercises of the wrist in different positions 2nd week: Lecture: Structure of the superior and inferior radio-ulnar articulations.
 Surfaces, axis of motion, joint capsules, ligaments, stability and muscle action.
-Relationship to the hand and wrist Seminar: General rules of physical exercises on extremities

-Practical: Examination: Examination of the shoulder in pathological cases; Analysis: Active exercises of the elbow in different positions

-Lecture: The wrist complex: Structure of the radio-carpal and mid-carpal joints.
-Surfaces, axis of motion, joint capsules, ligaments and muscle action.
-Stability and instability

-Seminar: Analysing movements of the muscles of the upper limb I

-Practical: Examination: Physical examination of the elbow; Analysis: Active exercises of the wrist in different positions

-Lecture: The hand complex: Structure of the carpo-metacarpal, metacarpo-phalangeal and interphalangeal joints.
-Surfaces, axis of motion, joint capsules, ligaments and muscle action; stability and instability; flexor and extensor mechanisms

-Seminar: Analysing movements of the muscles of the upper limb II

-Practical: Examination: Examination of the elbow in pathological states; Analysis: Active exercises of the hand and thumb in different hand; Analysis: Repetition

-Lecture: Structure of the thumb

-Practical: Examination: Physiological and pathological examination of the wrist and limb

-Lecture: Axes of the lower extremities

-Seminar: Review of the anatomy of the lower

-Practical: Examination: Physiological axes and their deviations: examination and differential diagnosis; Analysis: Active exercises of the hip in different positions arches - structure and function

-Lecture: The ankle and foot complex: plantar

-Practical: Examination: Physiological examination of the ankle and plantar arches;

-Analysis: Active gait exercises

-Lecture: The ankle and foot complex: ankle, subtalar and transverse tarsal joints.
-Action of

-Practical: Examination: Examination of the ankle and plantar arches in pathological states;

-Analysis: Repetition

-Lecture: The knee complex: structure, function

-and muscles.
-Stabilizers of the knee

-Practical: Examination: Physical examination of the knee; Analysis: Active exercises of the knee congruence, motion, stability knee in pathological states; Analysis: Active exercises of the ankle and foot

-Lecture: Patello-femoral joint: surface, joint

-Practical: Examination: Examination of the

-Lecture: The ankle and foot complex: plantar

-arches - structure and function

-Seminar: Analysing movements of the muscles

-of the lower limb I

-Practical: Examination: Physical examination of the hip; Analysis: Active exercises of the hip in different positions of the lower limb II

-Lecture: The ankle and foot complex: ankle, subtalar and transverse tarsal joints.
-Action of muscles

-Seminar: Analysing movements of the muscles

-Practical: Examination: Hip joint pathology; Analysis: Active exercises of the hip in different of standing posture consultation

-Lecture: Static and dynamic posture.
-Analysis

-Practical: Examination: Examination of the posture and gait.
-Summary; Analysis: Summary of analysis of the upper limb and lower limb,

-Lecture: Locomotion: kinematics, kinetics Practical: Examination: Practical exam;

-Analysis: Practical exam

-Lecture: Pathological gaits

-Practical: Examination: Practical exam;

-Analysis: Practical exam
+Relationship to the hand and wrist Seminar: General rules of physical exercises on extremities Practical: Examination: Examination of the shoulder in pathological cases; Analysis: Active exercises of the elbow in different positions 4th week: Lecture: The hand complex: Structure of the carpo-metacarpal, metacarpo-phalangeal and interphalangeal joints.
+Surfaces, axis of motion, joint capsules, ligaments and muscle action; stability and instability; flexor and extensor mechanisms Seminar: Analysing movements of the muscles of the upper limb II Practical: Examination: Examination of the elbow in pathological states; Analysis: Active exercises of the hand and thumb in different positions knee in pathological states; Analysis: Active exercises of the ankle and foot 5 th week: Lecture: Structure of the thumb Practical: Examination: Physiological and pathological examination of the wrist and hand;Analysis: Repetition 11th week: Lecture: The ankle and foot complex: plantar arches - structure and function Seminar: Analysing movements of the muscles of the lower limb I 6 th week: Lecture: Axes of the lower extremities Seminar: Review of the anatomy of the lower limb Practical: Examination:Physical examination of the hip; Analysis: Active exercises of the hip in different positions Practical: Examination: Physiological axes and their deviations: examination and differential diagnosis; Analysis: Active exercises of the hip in different positions 12th week: Lecture: The ankle and foot complex: ankle, subtalar and transverse tarsal joints.
+Action of muscles Seminar: Analysing movements of the muscles 7 th week: Lecture: The ankle and foot complex: plantar arches - structure and function Practical: Examination: Physiological examination of the ankle and plantar arches; of the lower limb II Practical: Examination: Hip joint pathology; Analysis: Active exercises of the hip in different positions Analysis: Active gait exercises 8th week: Lecture: The ankle and foot complex: ankle, 13 th week: Lecture: Static and dynamic posture.
+Analysis of standing posture Practical: Examination: Examination of the subtalar and transverse tarsal joints.
+Action of muscles Practical: Examination: Examination of the posture and gait.
+Summary; Analysis: Summary of analysis of the upper limb and lower limb, consultation ankle and plantar arches in pathological states; Analysis: Repetition 9th week: 14 th week: Lecture: Locomotion: kinematics, kinetics Practical: Examination: Practical exam; Lecture: The knee complex: structure, function and muscles.
+Stabilizers of the knee Practical: Examination: Physical examination of Analysis: Practical exam 15 th week: the knee; Analysis: Active exercises of the knee 10 th week: Lecture: Patello-femoral joint: surface, joint congruence, motion, stability Practical: Examination: Examination of the Lecture: Pathological gaits Practical: Examination: Practical exam; Analysis: Practical exam